jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When you think of politics, you should think of tools.
 When you think of tools, you should think of levers of power.
 And when you think of levers of power, you should think "who controls mine?".
 Water, heat, food, electricity.
 These are our absolute requirements.

 In the Internet Age, we can start to control our own levers of powers with Hyrdroloop Water reclaimers, custom designed hoems, Agrigrow agriculture, and Tesla Solar Panels.
 Once we believe in Techvolution, we'll be player gods in our minds.
 Once we control our own levers of power, we'll be player gods in reality.

-## The End of Celebrity

-Industrial tools have limits.
-There's only so many pages in a books, room on a store shelf, shows and songs to broadcast, or awards to be given.
-We celebrated the winners of the race of limitation as noted authors, business owners, gold-record singers, and Oscar winners.

-Internet Age tools have no limits.
-Wikipedia, YouTube, Wordpress, Soundcloud has enough space for anyone.
-Thus, we no longer need to celebrate celebrities.
-There is no #1 Movie in America, record breaking song, or "official history" inside textbooks.
-You can watch, read, listen to watever you want.

-It'll take time to forget about old-school celebrities.
-But soon we'll only celebrate peolpe who helps you improve your slice of the world.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PleasantRegularGibbon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 ## Old Philosophy vs. New Philosophy